Diane Voyatzis Norwood, MS, RD, CDE

 Leg cramps usually occur in the calf muscles during the night and are thought to be related to inadequate calcium or magnesium intake.
-Talk to your doctor about whether you need increased amounts of these nutrients.
+Talk to your healthcare provider about whether you need increased amounts of these nutrients.

 Most pregnant women have some leg swelling due to the extra volume of blood providing circulation to the placenta and baby.
 The uterus puts pressure on the large blood vessels draining blood from the lower half of the body, which can cause fluid to pool in the legs.

 on the legs and